Haivision/srt/docs/handshake.md

 roles are significant only up to the moment when the connection is considered established).

-The decision as to when exactly to do particular activities belonging to the key refreshing process is made when the **number of sent packets** exceeds appropriate value (towards the moment of the connection or previous refreshing), which is controlled by the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` options:
+The decision as to when exactly perform particular activities belonging to the key refreshing process is made when the **number of sent packets** exceeds appropriate value (towards the moment of the connection or previous refreshing), which is controlled by the `SRTO_KMREFRESHRATE` and `SRTO_KMPREANNOUNCE` options: